albertattard/unique-code-serverless/micronaut-graalvm-java11/README.md

 A serverless application that uses AWS Lambda Functions and DynamoDB to create unique code that can be used to identify entities within an application.
 The serverless application features the following technologies.

+1. GraalVM
+1. Docker (for building)
 1. Java 11
 1. Gradle
 1. Micronaut Framework
 1. AWS Lambda Functions
 1. DynamoDB
 1. LocalDynamoDb (for testing)

+This repository used the same code from the [`micronaut-java11` repository](../micronaut-java11) and only added things required by GraalVM.

 ## Conclusion